-The Innovation and Leadership Concentration focuses on identifying, driving, and leveraging innovation for internal opportunities, typically within an existing organization.
+The Innovation Leadership Concentration focuses on identifying, driving, and leveraging innovation for internal opportunities, typically within an existing organization.

-Applicants to the Master of Innovation Leadership and Entrepreneurship program are diverse.
+Applicants to the Master of Entrepreneurship in Innovation Leadership and Entrepreneurship program are diverse.
 To support the diverse applicant pool, prospective students are strongly encouraged to present their best possible case for admission.
 You will be among peers who are passionate about innovating and leading from within organizations, or by creating and growing new entrepreneurial ventures.
 Accordingly, students must submit required items, and should submit any, or all, of the preferred/optional items as may be necessary to build their case for acceptance.

 Additional Optional Items: